Youth Volleyball: Pepper Drill

-It’s always the right time for Pepper.
+It's always the right time to Pepper.
 This simple volleyball drill is an essential for spur-of-the-moment practice, encouraging teamwork and keeping reaction times sharp.
 After the players have been warming-up and stretching, Pepper is usually the first drill in a team practice.
 It can be played just about anywhere.

 The players face each other about ten to fifteen feet apart.
 The player with the volleyball begins with an easy toss to their partner.
 The idea is to pass, set, hit and then dig, set, hit in that order for as long as the players can keep the ball in control.

 When receiving a pass, encourage players to have knees bent, arms out and weight on the toes.
 When passing, the goal is to keep the other player from moving to get to the ball.